 - 1. For each deliverable, a single group submission is required (i.e., only one submission from your group). - 2.
-For deliverables (A1, A2, A3), each member of your group must send a confidential peer review email to the course account email address (NOT to the TA or Instructor email addresses) 24 hrs after the deliverable (see Appendix C) - 3.
+For deliverables (A1, A2, A3), each member of your group must submit a confidential peer review on moodle 24 hrs after the deliverable (see Appendix C) - 3.
 Do not make your report longer than necessary.
 Write clearly.
 Organize your report so it is easy to find things in it.
 Avoid repetition.
 In general, shorter reports that contain appropriate information are preferred.
 Your report must not be longer than 15 pages (in the hard copy version), including all diagrams and appendices.
 Reports are to be interlinked. - 4.
 Like much work in software development, you are being asked to do more that you have time to do.
 Part of your job is to choose what you will actually do for these deliverables.